 Tennessee scientists weighed response to anti-vax politician

 NASHVILLE, Tenn.
-(AP) — What should a state health department do when its newly elected congressman gets a rush of social media attention challenging the science behind vaccines?
+(AP) — What should a state health department do when its newly elected congressman gets a rush of social media attention for challenging the science behind vaccines?

 Department of Health officials in Tennessee struggled on the best way to respond after Republican Rep. Mark Green told a town hall meeting last month, without citing evidence, that vaccines cause autism.
 Green also claimed that the federal government was hiding information about the negative side effects of vaccines.
 And through a lobbyist, he challenged the health department to prove wrong two studies championed by the anti-vaccine movement.